 I began filling my lungs with slow deep breaths to help calm my nervous system, and I could feel the strength of my heart’s energy expanding.
 Though my back was to the horse as he stood across the arena, I could feel his frantic behavior easing.
 For a moment, I was caught up in the bliss when suddenly I was aware he was touching me.

-His approach from behind me was silent, and then I felt him like the tenderness of a butterfly.
+His approach from behind me was silent, and then I felt him touch me with the tenderness of a butterfly.
 His massive chest barely touching my back, and the next part brought tears to my eyes; his head slowly came down over my shoulder across my chest and stomach in what felt like a horse hug.

-The answer that I immediately heard, what brought me to tears and has been a profound foundation for the work I continued to bring forward, was this: “Love is the greatest power.”
+The answer that I immediately heard, what brought me to tears as he enveloped me, and what has been the profound foundation for the work I was to bring forward, was this: “Love is always the greatest power.”

 I began to learn about the parasympathetic and sympathetic nervous systems, and specifically the Ventral Vagal Network, to understand more about the science behind the effect we have on each other.